Greece–Mexico relations

-Greece-Mexico relations are the historical and current bilateral relations between the Hellenic Republic and the United Mexican States.
+The nations of Greece and Mexico established diplomatic relations in 1938.
+Early Greek migration to Mexico contributed to the industrial agricultural development of the North-Western Pacific state of Sinaloa.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

+The first wave of Greek migrants arrived to Mexico during the Porfiriato years of President Porfirio Díaz; settling primarily in the Pacific state of Sinaloa.
+During the 1920s more Greek migrants arrived and they contributed greatly to the development of industrial agricultural businesses making the state of Sinaloa the breadbasket of Mexico to this day.

 Diplomatic relations between Greece and Mexico were established on the 17 May 1938 immediately after the signing of the Treaty of Friendship between both nations.
 Between 1955 and 1964 diplomatic relations were carried out between Mexico's embassy in Rome, Italy and Greece's embassy in Washington, D.C., United States; and through their respective honorary consulates.

 In 1963, President Adolfo López Mateos became the first Mexican head-of-state to visit Greece.
 In 1965 resident embassies were established in each other's capitals.
 In May 1986, Mexican Foreign Secretary Bernardo Sepúlveda Amor paid a visit to Greece to sign bilateral agreements between both nations.
 In August 1986, Greek Prime Minister Andreas Papandreou paid an official visit to Mexico, becoming the first Greek head-of-government to visit the nation.
 In 1991, Greek Foreign Minister (and future Prime Minister) Antonis Samaras paid a visit to Mexico.
 There have been several additional visits by foreign ministers of both nations thus strengthening their bilateral relationship.

+In August 2016, shots were fired at the Mexican Embassy in Athens which was later discovered to have been conducted by the Organization for Revolutionary Self-Defense, a Greek far-left group targeting embassies of countries it disagrees with on their attitude towards refugees, social movements, the natural environment and local communities.

-In August 2016, shots were fired at the Mexican Embassy in Athens.
-In February 2020, a Mexico-Greece Friendship Group was installed in the Mexican Chamber of Deputies; which will focus on the protection of cultural assets against climate change and the illegal trafficking of archaeological pieces.
+In February 2020, a 'Mexico-Greece Friendship Group' was installed in the Mexican Chamber of Deputies; which focuses on the protection of cultural assets against climate change and the illegal trafficking of archaeological pieces.

+In 2023, both nations celebrated 84 years of diplomatic relations.